identifiers-org/cmd-iaso/README.md

 This overview will delve into the details of `cmd-iaso`, `cmd-iaso-docker.py` and `iaso.plugins` However, we leave it up to the reader to look into the `iaso` codebase themselves should they wish to see some of the implementation details.

 ## Installation
-There are three ways to install the functionality of this tool, all of which bring differences in isolation and control.
+There are four ways to install the functionality of this tool, all of which bring differences in isolation and control.
 All of these methods start by cloning the git repository using either HTTPS:
 ```
 > git clone https://github.com/identifiers-org/cmd-iaso.git
 ```